yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-book/index.md

 To preview the first few chapters, visit the links in the table of contents above.

-70% of the book is finished, and I'll publish the rest in May 2023.
-You can buy an early access version for $10.
+70% of the book is finished, and I'll release the rest in May 2023.
+You can buy an early access version for $10 (you'll also get the full book when it's published).

 <p>
     <a class="button" href="https://antonz.gumroad.com/l/sql-windows">